Skip to content

 GEMINI_TOFU_ENABLED Enable TOFU certificate validation true false

-GEMINI_CLIENT_CERTS_ENABLED Enable client certificate support true false
+GEMINI_CLIENT_CERTS_ENABLED Enable automatic client certificate management true false

 GEMINI_TOFU_STORAGE_PATH TOFU storage file path ~/.gemini/tofu.json /custom/path/tofu.json

-GEMINI_CLIENT_CERT_STORAGE_PATH Client cert storage directory ~/.gemini/client_certs/ /custom/path/certs/
+GEMINI_CLIENT_CERTS_STORAGE_PATH Client certificate storage directory ~/.gemini/certs/ /custom/path/certs/

 Advanced Configuration